In the city

 Food and drink

 Discover restaurants such as the Botanist and Wagamama, as well as coffee shops and bars for a post-lecture treat.
 The Alchemist also has a restaurant here, with breathtaking views overlooking the Quays.
-Make sure you also visit Central Bay, the Quay's new waterfront foodie destination with 20 different independent kitchens. microbrewery, live music and more.
+Make sure you also visit Central Bay, the Quay's new waterfront foodie destination with 20 different independent kitchens, a microbrewery, live music and more.

 Chinatown